center-for-threat-informed-defense/cti-blueprints/CONTRIBUTING.md

 ## How to contribute

-Thanks for contributing to project_name!
+Thanks for contributing to CTI Blueprints!

 You are welcome to comment on issues, open new issues, and open pull requests.